harbourlab/SparK/README.md

 -tf      treatment bedgraph files seperated by space -l       labels for control and treatment groups. defined above. e.g. "-l brain_cells tumor_cells".
-         1st is controls, second entry treatment group -gs      group autoscale. usage: "-gs yes".
+         1st is controls, second entry treatment group -ps      Set to "averages" if control and treatment tracks should be averaged.
+If "averages" is selected, then a "overlap" color box will be plotted.
+-gs      group autoscale. usage: "-gs yes".
 Will autoscale all groups.
--es      exclude groups from autoscaling. e.g. "-es 1" -ps      Set to "averages" if control and treatment tracks should be averaged.
--f       fill colors for the tracks.
+-es      exclude groups from autoscaling. e.g. "-es 1" -f       fill colors for the tracks.
 Choices: "blue/red" (default), "blue/grey", "all_grey",
          "blue/green".
 Two hex colors can be entered alternatively.
 Examples" "-f blue/grey", "-f 00FF12 848484".